ISO 42001: Is AI Management System Certification Worth It?

 ISO 42001 vs. SOC 2 for AI Governance

-SOC 2 remains the de facto standard for enterprise software procurement.
+SOC 2 is still common in enterprise software procurement.
 So how does ISO 42001 compare?

 For healthcare AI vendors, I’d argue you need both.
 SOC 2 satisfies security requirements.
 ISO 42001 demonstrates AI-specific governance.
 Neither alone is sufficient.